Communique From Some Warriors in South Dakota (1975)

 Trail of Broken Treaties 20-Point Position Paper – American Indian Movement and Rosebud Sioux (1972)

-1946-1989, Blockade/Barricade, Capitalism, Date, Defining the Enemy, Disruptive Spaces, Indigenous, Occupation, Subjectives of Refusal, Subjects Redefined, Tactics of Disruption, Urban Spaces, White Supremacy
+1946-1989, Blockade/Barricade, Date, Defining the Enemy, Disruptive Spaces, Imperialism, Indigenous, Institutions, Occupation, Subjectives of Refusal, Tactics of Disruption, Urban Spaces, White Supremacy

 In 1972, AIM activists and members of the Rosebud Sioux organized the Trail of Broken Treaties and Pan American Native Quest for Justice.
 This demonstration brought caravans of Native Americans from across the country to Washington D.C. where they occupied the Bureau of Indian Affairs (BIA) for six days.
 The group drafted a 20-point position paper that outlined major issues that needed to be addressed.
 All of their points centered around recognizing Native American sovereignty and restoring Indigenous rights, as set forth in previous treaties.
 Additionally, the paper called for the abolishment of the BIA and the creation of an Office of Federal Indian Relations and Community Reconstruction instead.